Lotte Loewe

+Life

 Loewe was born in Breslau (then part of Germany and now called Wroclaw) to Helene (Druey) Loewe.
 She received her doctorate in chemistry from the University of Breslau (now the University of Wrocław) in 1927 and began her career there shortly thereafter, spending six years as a chemistry assistant from 1927 to 1933.
 She then moved to the University of Zurich in Switzerland for one year (1934) and then the University of Istanbul in Turkey for 21 years, from 1934 to 1955.
 Her last academic appointment was at the University of Basel, Switzerland, where she spent six years from 1955 to 1961.

 Loewe then became an industrial chemist for the J.R.
 Geigy AG firm in Basel, though she maintained a position as an assistant professor at the University of Freiberg.
 Throughout, her research concerned ascorbic acid reaction kinetics, uric acid, carotenoids, keto-enol tautomerism, and diazomethane reactions.

 Loewe was a member of the German Academic Union, Swiss Academic Union, the German Chemical Society, the Swiss Chemical Society, and the Swiss Microanalytic Society.
 She was awarded the Bundesverdienstkreuz (Order of Merit of the Federal Republic of Germany) in 1955.